7 Steps to Creating a Must-Read Church Bulletin

 • Click Go Live.

-• When you’re done streaming, click End Stream at the bottom.
+• When you’re done virtual church streaming, click End Stream at the bottom.
 All streams under 12 hours will be automatically archived.
 You can access previous, current, and upcoming streams in the Live Tab.

 In order to stream your service on Mobile, watch this video for straightforward instructions:

-In order to set up your church service to stream through Facebook, watch this excellent and brief tutorial:
+In order to set up your church service to stream through Facebook Live, watch this excellent and brief tutorial:

-Christian World Media is a fantastic live-streaming service for churches.
+Christian World Media is a fantastic virtual church live stream service for churches.
 Their team is highly dedicated to ministry.
 Our team has seen them work with churches to find a price point that works for them.
 Their commitment to serving churches permeates their business practices, and smaller churches would do well to use them to host their video live-streams.